openmrs/openmrs-esm-core/.github/pull_request_template.md

 # Requirements

 - [ ] This PR has a title that briefly describes the work done including the ticket number.
 Ensure your PR title includes a [conventional commit](https://o3-docs.openmrs.org/docs/frontend-modules/contributing#contributing-guidelines) label (such as `feat`, `fix`, or `chore`, among others).
-See existing PR titles for inspiration.
+See existing PR titles for inspiration..

 ## For changes to apps